Humphry Davy: Death

-Davy spent the last months of his life writing Consolations in Travel, an immensely popular, somewhat amorphous compendium of poetry, thoughts on science and philosophy.
+Davy spent the last months of his life writing Consolations in Travel, an immensely popular, somewhat amorphous compendium of poetry, and thoughts on science and philosophy.
 Published posthumously, the work became a staple of both scientific and family libraries for several decades afterward.
 Davy spent the winter in Rome, hunting in the Campagna on his fiftieth birthday.
 But on 20 February 1829 he had another stroke.
-After spending many months attempting to recuperate, Davy died in a room at L'Hotel de la Couronne, in the Rue du Rhone, in Geneva, Switzerland, on 29 May 1829.
+After spending many months attempting to recuperate, Davy died in a room at L'Hôtel de la Couronne, in the Rue du Rhône, in Geneva, Switzerland, on 29 May 1829.
 An appendix to his will had included his last wishes; that there be no post-mortem, that he be buried where he died, and that there be an interval between the two, to ensure that he was not merely comatose.
-But the ordinances of the city did not allow such an interval and his funeral took place on the following Monday, 1 June, in the Plainpalais Cemetery, outside the city walls.
+But the ordinances of the city did not allow such an interval and his funeral took place on the following Monday, 1 June, in the Cimetière des Rois, then outside the city walls, now in the Plainpalais district of Geneva.